-During fieldwork in Portugal, I paid attention to the process brought by the Public Ministry against a group 218 of seventeen PSP agents: the Alfragide Police Station 6 During the victims and witnesses of police aggression's 219 testimonies, at Sintra Civil Court, some of them had several complaints.
-Some young men testified that right 220 after the violent episode occurred at the Alfragide police station, when leaving home early to work, or sometimes, 221 when arriving home at night, they would cross paths with one, or two of the accused agents, in uniform and 222 patrolling the neighbourhood, as if nothing had happened.
-Some went so far as to declare that they had 223 undergone psychological treatment because they feared for the integrity of their lives.
-Regarding our study, we 224 should highlight the recent harassment of PSP agents to the group of Kola San Jon and companions during 225 the celebration of the festivities in 2018.
-The .
-Initial charges included crimes of racism and torture committed 226 against six young men from Cova da Moura, later dropped by the Prosecutor who accompanied the trial.
-On May 227 20, 2019, I read in a Portuguese newspaper that an unprecedented judicial decision took place in Europe: eight 228

-Alfragide policemen had been convicted, nine had been acquitted and the victims would receive compensation. episode took place when the group was paying homage to the late Eduardo Pontes (1936-2015) in a small square of the same name located in front of Alfragide's police station, on June 23 rd , 2018 (cf. LOPES, 2020, p.
+During the victims and witnesses of police aggression's testimonies, at Sintra Civil Court, some of them had several complaints.
+Some young men testified that right after the violent episode occurred at the Alfragide police station, when leaving home early to work, or sometimes, when arriving home at night, they would cross paths with one, or two of the accused agents, in uniform and patrolling the neighbourhood, as if nothing had happened.
+Some went so far as to declare that they had undergone psychological treatment because they feared for the integrity of their lives.
+Regarding our study, we should highlight the recent harassment of PSP agents to the group of Kola San Jon and companions during the celebration of the festivities in 2018.
+The episode took place when the group was paying homage to the late Eduardo Pontes (1936-2015) in a small square of the same name located in front of Alfragide's police station, on June 23rd, 2018 (cf. LOPES, 2020, p.
 412-423).